Chapter 5: The Seal and the Mark

 All three changes came from the same source: Greek philosophy filtered through the Catholic Church’s councils.

-So why is the mark specifically about the day, not the Trinity or immortal soul?
+The mark is specifically about the day, not the co-equal Trinity or immortal soul, because of what Revelation explicitly emphasizes.

-Only the day can be economically enforced.
-Only the day creates the binary division Revelation describes: those who keep God's Sabbath versus those who comply with Rome's Sunday.
+Only this authority question can be economically enforced.
+Only this question creates the binary division Revelation describes: those who acknowledge God’s authority to establish His holy day versus those who accept human authority to change it.

-That's why the Catholic Church calls Sunday their "mark of authority."
-The mark is not the Trinity, not the immortal soul, but the day.
+That’s why the Catholic Church calls Sunday its "mark of authority."
+The mark isn’t about a calendar square.
+It’s about whose authority you recognize when forced to choose.
+The day makes the authority question visible and enforceable.
 (For those interested in exploring the Trinity question itself, see Appendix G.)

-The seal of God is the Sabbath (Ezekiel 20:12).
-The mark of the beast is its counterfeit: Sunday worship enforced by law.
+The seal of God is the Sabbath (Ezekiel 20:12), the sign of His creative authority.
+The mark of the beast is its counterfeit, accepting human authority to change what God commanded.

 The Enforcement Test: Five Criteria